-- J. The use shall not be objectionable because of odor, dust, smoke, fumes, noise, glare or the effects of vehicular traffic. - K. Limitations on use may be waived as a conditional use, subject to the provisions of Chapter 17.92. - L. Drive-up uses are prohibited. - M. The planning commission may establish a maximum percentage of a land parcel or a building devoted to one or more conditional uses to ensure that the purpose of this zone is achieved. - 17.48.050 Signs.
+- J. The use shall not be objectionable because of odor, dust, smoke, fumes, noise, glare or the effects of vehicular traffic. - K. Limitations on use may be waived as a conditional use, subject to the provisions of Chapter 17.92. - L. Drive-up uses are prohibited. - M. The planning commission may establish a maximum percentage of a land parcel or a building devoted to one or more conditional uses to ensure that the purpose of this zone is achieved.

-- 17.48.060 Lot size.
-In the C-3 zone, lot size shall have no requirements. - 17.48.070 Yards.
+In the C-3 zone, lot size shall have no requirements.